yuansliu/HiRGC/README.md

 A high performance referential genome compression algorithm (termed HiRGC)

 #### Result
-The performance of HiRGC is compared on six benchmark human genome data sets with four state-of-the-art compression algorithms.
-HiRGC uses less than 15 minutes to compress about 15 gigabytes of each set of five target genomes into less than 100 megabytes, achieving a compression ratio of 150 times.
-This speed is significant faster (at least 4 times) than the state-of-the-art algorithms, and the compression ratio is improved by one to two orders of magnitude.
-HiRGC also exhibits a very stable and robust performance when tested on different reference genomes, greatly narrowing down the wide performance variation of other methods reported in the literature.
+The performance of HiRGC is compared with four state-of-the-art compression algorithms on eight human genome benchmark data sets.
+HiRGC uses less than 30 minutes to compress about 21 gigabytes of each set of seven target genomes into 96 to 260 megabytes, achieving compression ratios of 217 to 82 times.
+This performance is one order of magnitude better than most of the state-of-the-art algorithms, and it is at least 1.9 times better than their best performance.
+The compression speed is at least 2.9 times faster.
+HiRGC also exhibits a very stable and robust performance when tested on different reference genomes, greatly narrowing down the wide variation of the existing algorithms’ performance.

 ## Compile
 	make hirgc